iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Lebesgue Integral and Expected Value.md

 ---
 ### **Intro**

-Firstly, we assume that we already know something basic about Lebesgue Integral.

-The Expected value of a random variable has the following definition:
+The expected value is a mapping that maps a random variable (a function) to the interval $[0, 1]$.
+We define the probability spaces $(\Omega, \mathcal F, P)$, then

 > $$
 > \mathbb{E}\left[X\right] = \int_{\Omega}^{}
 >     X
-> dP
+> dP.
 > $$

 **Explanation:**
-For all possible value of the pre-images, we want to integral it along with the measure of this pre-image of the random variable, multiplying by the value took by the random variable.
+For all possible value for the measure pre-images, we want to integrate it along with the measure of this pre-image of the random variable, multiplying by the value took by the random variable.

 ---
-### **Lesbesgue Integral**
+### **Lebesgue Integral**

 The Lebesgue integral of a measurable function $f:\Omega \mapsto\mathbb{R}$, defined on a measurable space $(\Omega, \mathcal{F})$, with respect to the measure $\mu: \mathcal{F}\mapsto \mathbb{R}_0^+$.
 Which looks like this: